codr7/g-fu/v1/doc/functional_objects.md

 42
 ```

-The following example creates a self-aware `dispatch` with a `patch`-method that may be used to intercept method calls, in this case returning `42` when called without arguments.
+The following example creates a self-aware `dispatch` with a `patch`-method that may be used to hook into method dispatch and/or install a different environment.
+In this case we're installing an intercepting function that returns 42 when called without arguments and delegates anything else to the original dispatch table.

 ```
 (let (s (let-self ()